 - Never donate wet or moldy items to charities or thrift stores.
 They will not clean or dry them, and they’ll end up in a landfill.

-Here are a few ideas to repurpose and reuse unwanted clothes and textiles at home to reduce waste:
+Check out these clever ways to repurpose and recycle clothes and textiles at home to reduce waste:

 - Cotton shirts and socks make great dusting cloths.

-- Worn bath towels can be used to line a pet kennel, and to dry pets and cars after washing.
+- Use worn bath towels to line a pet kennel, and to dry pets and cars after washing.

 - Repurpose old mattress pads and blankets as bedding in the dog’s kennel or house.

 - Turn jean or pant legs into throw pillows.
 Cut off legs of jeans, khakis pants, etc. Sew one end closed.
 Stuff with discarded, clean clothes or fiberfill and sew other end to secure.

 - Cut fabric swatches from your shirts, dresses, sweaters, scarves, etc. to use in craft and sewing projects.